LarsIndresaeter/radio-arduino/doc/tutorials/README.md

 ### local build

-1. [install tools](./install-tools.md) needed to compile and flash the arduino
+1. [install tools](./install-tools.md) needed to compile and flash the arduino.
-2. [how to compile](./how-to-compile.md)) software using the toolkit in this repository
+2. [how to compile](./how-to-compile.md)) software using the toolkit in this repository.
-3. [flash arduino](./flash-arduino.md) boards using command line tools
+3. [flash arduino](./flash-arduino.md) boards using command line tools.

 ### using the linux apps

-1. [how to configure](./configure-device.md) a newly programmed board as gateway or node
+1. [how to configure](./configure-device.md) a newly programmed board as gateway or node.
-2. [how to publish data to a mqtt broker](./how-to-publish-data-to-mqtt-broker.md) using the application raduino-mqtt
-3. [how to control a RC servo](./servo.md) from a rf-nano board configured as gateway or node
+2. [list of apps](../reference-guides/apps/README.md) used to interact with the arduinos.